 After college I have had the opportunity to work in policy and program evaluation at Social Policy Research Associates and healthcare reporting at Close Concerns.
 My most recent work has been with Upworthy, where I curate and iteratively optimize socially meaningful content for “viral” sharing on the internet.
 In the last year, my posts on healthcare reform, wellness, food systems, environmental sustainability, economic justice, and equal opportunity have generated more than 85 million total pageviews.
 In so doing, I’ve been able to cultivate a community of 33,500 followers on Facebook and 8,400 followers on Twitter.
 Working at Upworthy and writing elsewhere has given me a unique perspective on how folks outside traditional policy and academic spaces think about health, wellness, and the policies between.

-As I near the end of a graduate degree in Medical Anthropology at the University of Oxford, where I am a Rotary Ambassadorial Scholar, I am looking for the next opportunity through which I can engage public health policy and the populations it serves.
+Having just earned graduate degree with Distinction in Medical Anthropology at the University of Oxford, where I am a Rotary Ambassadorial Scholar, I am looking for the next opportunity through which I can engage public health policy and the populations it serves.